stephenhodgkiss/htaccess_enable_cache_files_images/README.md

 # htaccess_enable_cache_files_images
-htaccess commands to enable caching of files (js, css), images and video using mod_headers.
+htaccess commands to enable caching of files (js, css), images and media using mod_headers.

 Requires apache headers and expires to be enabled: